 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Blum Center for Developing Economies at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors and invites applications for a lecturer position to teach courses in the area of Development Engineering.
+The Blum Center for Developing Economies at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors and invites applications to teach courses in the area of Development Engineering.
 New classes in Dev Eng are planned based upon student interest and candidate expertise.
 Candidates under consideration will be contacted by the Blum Center.
-Selected candidates will hold the title of Lecturer or Teacher Special Programs (TSP).
-The previous pool closed February 1, 2022.
+The previous pool will close March 31, 2023.
 Those interested in remaining in the pool must reapply.

 Founded in 2006, The Blum Center for Developing Economies at UC Berkeley brings together academics, scientists, entrepreneurs, business leaders, and Silicon Valley-inspired solutions to solve the world's most pressing development challenges.
 Operating on the notion that a world-class public research university must be a force for tackling society's most persistent challenges, the Blum Center inspires and facilitates interdisciplinary research and problem-solving; teaches students to think critically and optimistically about issues of poverty and development; equips the next generation of social entrepreneurs with the skills needed to design, deploy, and scale world- changing innovations; and advises and trains groups and organizations on methods for fostering a culture of innovation in their workplaces.
 To learn more about our center please visit our website.